 With each doorway I stepped through, I could feel the sense of pride that these families had and how much they cherished being able to raise their families in such a wonderful and safe environment.

 A personal touch to each home

-We said our goodbyes to the Mt.
-Goshen community, and as Joy and Genesis and I headed back down the mountain to return to the Fortune’s Center, I thought about how I couldn’t wait to call Luis to tell him how wonderful I found the homes to be.
+After we finished visiting with each family, we said our goodbyes to the Mt.
+Goshen community, and as Joy and Genesis and I headed back down the mountain to return to the Fortune’s Center, I thought about how I couldn’t wait to call Luis to tell him how wonderful I found the the homes to be.
 I knew he would be thrilled to hear that just as he did, I now knew how life-changing this project had been for so many people.

 How do I sponsor a child in the Philippines?

 You can sponsor a child in the Philippines in one of three ways: call our office at 1-800-538-5381 and speak with one of our staff members; email us at email@example.com; or go online to our sponsorship portal, create an account, and search for a child in the Philippines that is available for sponsorship.